jamalvr/scss-conventions/_extend.md

 [⬅️ Back to main](README.md)

-# ☝️ Extend & placeholders
+# ☝️ Extends & placeholders
 Use `%placeholders` for repetitive lumps of code that don't need a class of their own.

 - Use `%placeholder` and `@extend` in the same file where their called.
 This makes it easier to find the base code.